petkopara/PetkoparaCrudGeneratorBundle/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/petkopara/PetkoparaCrudGeneratorBundle/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/petkopara/PetkoparaCrudGeneratorBundle/?branch=master)

 ## Features
-* Pagination - using pagerFanta
+* Pagination - using PagerFanta
 * Filtering (With single multi search input or form)
 * Doctrine association mapping support for Many-to-One, One-to-One and Many-to-Many (if the relation is the owning side) in forms and filters
 * Sorting